palewire/first-visual-story/readthedocs/index.rst

 Don't sweat the rest.
 But make sure you get the above right.

 Yeoman will then use the generator to create a complete project that's ready for us to work in.
+Take a look at the folders its created in the ``src`` directory.
+That's the framework offering your a comfortable place to do your work.
+Let's get in there set up shop.

-Fire up its test server to see what it has to offer out of the box.
+First, fire up its test server to see what it has to offer out of the box.

 .. code-block:: bash